EddieHubCommunity/BioDrop/README.md

 ## 🎭 To Add Your Profile

 In the `data` directory, create a `.json` file with the same name as your GitHub username.
-For example, if your GitHub username is eddiehub, create a file named `eddiehubb.json`.
+For example, if your GitHub username is `eddiehub`, create a file named `eddiehub.json`.
 This will ensure that your username is unique.

 **Optional fields: `milestones` and `type(personal | community)`**\
 Looking for inspiration?
 You can view the following profiles for an example: